CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-CLI-User-Guide/Monitor-Container-Environment.md

     server11:3.0.0.68        default      kube-system      calico-kube-controllers-d669cc k8s-app:calico-kube- 1                                  1              14h:27m:9s
                                                            78f                            controllers

+### View the Daemon-sets on a Node

-You can view information about the daemon set:
+You can view information about the daemon set running on the node.
+This example shows that six copies of the *cumulus-frr* daemon are running on the server11 node:

-    cumulus@server11:~$ netq server11 show kubernetes daemon-set namespace default Matching kube_daemonset records:
+    cumulus@host:~$ netq server11 show kubernetes daemon-set namespace default Matching kube_daemonset records:
     Master                   Cluster Name Namespace        Daemon Set Name                Labels               Desired Count Ready Count Last Changed
     ------------------------ ------------ ---------------- ------------------------------ -------------------- ------------- ----------- ----------------
     server11:3.0.0.68        default      default          cumulus-frr                    k8s-app:cumulus-frr  6             6           14h:25m:37s

-You can view information about the pod:
+### View Pods on a Node

+You can view information about the pods on the node.
+The first example shows all pods running *nginx* in the default namespace for the *server11* cluster.
+The second example shows all pods running any application in the default namespace for the *server11* cluster.

-    cumulus@server11:~$ netq server11 show kubernetes pod namespace default label nginx Matching kube_pod records:
+    cumulus@host:~$ netq server11 show kubernetes pod namespace default label nginx Matching kube_pod records:
     Master                   Namespace    Name                 IP               Node         Labels               Status   Containers               Last Changed
     ------------------------ ------------ -------------------- ---------------- ------------ -------------------- -------- ------------------------ ----------------